bettercodepaul/data-wrangling-workshop/README.md

 The data on which the workshop is based are daily charts from Spotify from 2017-2021 for different countries.

-You will learn how to use [Polars](https://pola.rs) to explore tabular data and how to visualize insights in a web applicaation using [Plotly Dash](https://dash.plotly.com).
+You will learn how to use [Polars](https://pola.rs), an extremely fast dataframe library, to explore tabular data and how to visualize insights in a web application using [Plotly Dash](https://dash.plotly.com), a highly flexible low-code web framework.

 At the end you will be able to build a web application that looks like this with just a few lines of code: